Improved invariant polytope algorithm and applications: Introduction and notation

 where $\rho$ is the classical \emph{spectral radius} of a matrix.
 With $\#\mathcal{A}$ we denote the \emph{number of elements} of the set $\mathcal{A}$.
 If $\#\mathcal{A}=1$, then the $\JSR$ reduces to the spectral radius of a matrix.

-The $\JSR$ has been defined in~\cite{Rota60} and since appeared in many (seemingly unrelated) mathematical applications, e.g.\ for computing the regularity of wavelets and subdivision schemes~\cite{DL1992}, the capacity of codes~\cite{MOS01}, the stability of linear switched systems~\cite{Gur95} or in connection with the Euler partition function~\cite{Prot00}.
+The $\JSR$ has been defined in~\cite{Rota60} and since appeared in many (seemingly unrelated) mathematical applications, e.g.\ for computing the regularity of wavelets and of subdivision schemes~\cite{DL1992}, the capacity of codes~\cite{MOS01}, the stability of linear switched systems~\cite{Gur95} or in connection with the Euler partition function~\cite{Prot00}.

 The computation of the $\JSR$ is a notoriously hard problem.
 Even for non-negative matrices with rational coefficients this problem is NP-hard~\cite{BT97}.
-Moreover, the question whether or not $\JSR(\mathcal{A})\leq1$ for a given set $\mathcal{A}$ is algorithmically undecidable~\cite{BT00}.
-Most algorithms which try to compute or to approximate the $\JSR$ make use of the following inequality~\cite{DL1992}
+Moreover, the question whether $\JSR(\mathcal{A})\leq1$ for a given set $\mathcal{A}$ is algorithmically undecidable~\cite{BT00}.
+Most algorithms which try to compute or to approximate the $\JSR$ make use of the inequality~\cite{DL1992}

 which holds for any $k\in\NN$.
 For a product $A_{j_k}\cdots A_{j_1}$ we say the number $\rho\left( A_{j_k}\cdots A_{j_1}\right)^{1/k}$ is its \emph{normalized spectral radius}.
 Equation~\eqref{equ_bound_jsr} tells us that the normalized spectral radius of every product is a valid lower bound for the $\JSR$, on the contrary, one has to compute the norms of all products of a fixed length $k\in\NN$ to obtain a valid upper bound.